Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

-In the $iXY$ model, when $h_1>h^{iXY}_{ep}$, we observe that the rate function shows oscillatory behavior, with oscillations being dying out as the quench parameter $h_1$ is farther away from $h_{ep}$ (see dotted lines in Fig. \ref{fig:xy_rt}(a)) while in case of $iATXY$ model, $\lambda(t)$ is oscillating with very small amplitude as depicted in Fig. \ref{fig:atxy_rt}(a).
-It is clear that for the \(iXY\) model, $\eta^S$ which does decreases initially and then increases slowly remains concave in the unbroken phase.
-The similar feature can also be observed from the behavior of $\frac{d\eta^S}{dh_1}$ which keeps on increasing in the unbroken phase, as shown in Fig. \ref{fig:xy_rt}(c).
-In contrast, $\eta^S$ remains very close to $0$ in the unbroken phase for the $iATXY$ model (see Fig. \ref{fig:atxy_rt}(b)).
+In the $iXY$ model, when $h_1>h^{iXY}_{ep}$, we observe that the rate function shows oscillatory behavior, with oscillations dying out as the quench parameter $h_1$ is farther away from $h_{ep}$ [see dotted lines in Fig. \ref{fig:xy_rt}(a)] while in the case of the $iATXY$ model, $\lambda(t)$ is oscillating with very small amplitude as depicted by solid lines in Fig. \ref{fig:atxy_rt}(a).
+It is clear that for the \(iXY\) model, $\eta^S$ which does decrease initially and then increases slowly remains concave in the unbroken phase.
+The similar feature can also be observed from the behavior of $\frac{d\eta^S}{dh_1}$ which keeps on increasing in the unbroken phase, as shown in Fig. \ref{fig:xy_rt}(b).
+In contrast, $\eta^S$ remains very close to $0$ in the unbroken phase for the $iATXY$ model [see Fig. \ref{fig:atxy_rt}(b)].

+\textit{Remark.} Although the behavior from oscillatory (in the case of II) to the polynomial (in the case of I) decay is continuous, we still observe an abrupt change in long-time average of the Loschmidt rate (in the steady state domain).
+This corresponds to the fact that the Hamiltonian becomes nondefective in the unbroken phase from being defective in the entire broken phase after crossing the exceptional point suddenly (see Appendix \ref{appendix:defective}).